MichelBoucey/hs-static-bin/ReadMe.md

 ## 1. Goal

 The goal of `hs-static-bin` is to build easily Haskell static binaries through an adhoc Docker container, without never to have to login into it.
-The Haskell binary artifact is delivered on the local host with the right ownership.
+The Haskell binary artifacts are delivered on the local host with the right ownership.

-Should be usable in a CI/CD process (not yet tested).

 ## 2. Usage